WebOrigami/docs/src/content/framework/tutorial.md

 The virtual `names` folder contains entries for three virtual files called `0`, `1`, and `2`.
 These files contain the corresponding name from an entry in `team.yaml`.

-<span class="tutorialStep"></span> Click the Back button to return to the index page.
+<span class="tutorialStep"></span> In the Glitch preview address bar, clear the address to return to the index page.

 <span class="tutorialStep"></span> Update `index.ori` to: